Are CPAP machines noisy?

 If your CPAP mask is making whining noises and keeping you awake, you can do some things.

-Adjust your mask to fit your face comfortably, and ensure no room for air leaks.
+Adjust your mask to fit your face comfortably, and ensure no air leaks.
 Use a sizing guide to get the fit you need.
-At Intus Healthcare, we have a range of mask FitPacks; these come with multiple sizes included, so you don’t need to worry about using a sizing guide.
-Getting the best fit from your mask ultimately makes you stick to it.
+At Intus Healthcare, we have a range of mask FitPacks; these come with various sizes included, so you don’t need to worry about using a sizing guide.
+Getting the best fit from your mask ultimately minimises air leaks and keeps noise to a minimum.

 Related page: How to be comfortable in your CPAP mask